nubenetes/awesome-kubernetes/docs/kubernetes-alternatives.md

 * [sysadmincasts.com: Nomad 🌟](https://sysadmincasts.com/episodes/74-nomad)
 * [blog.cloudflare.com: How we use HashiCorp Nomad (Cloudflare using Nomad and Consul)](https://blog.cloudflare.com/how-we-use-hashicorp-nomad/)
 * [atodorov.me: Why you should take a look at Nomad before jumping on Kubernetes](https://atodorov.me/2021/02/27/why-you-should-take-a-look-at-nomad-before-jumping-on-kubernetes)
+* [thenewstack.io: Conductor: Why We Migrated from Kubernetes to Nomad](https://thenewstack.io/conductor-why-we-migrated-from-kubernetes-to-nomad/) "After examining the Kubernetes source code, we realized that the default Kubernetes autoscaler is not designed for batch jobs, which typically have a low tolerance for delay."

 ## Portainer
 * [Portainer](https://www.portainer.io/) Making Docker management easy